cybergis/cybergis-compute-core/doc/lifecycle.md

 ***

 ## Build Project
-Before you build you code, you should install all dependencies using `npm i`.
-Then, simply run `npm run build` to build your project.
-All compiled code are under the `/production` folder.
+- Before you build you code, you should install all dependencies using `npm i`.
+- Then, simply run `npm run build` to build your project.
+- All compiled code are under the `/production` folder.

 ***

 ## Server Space

 ### RESTful APIs
 The RESTful APIs are constructed using [ExpressJS](http://expressjs.com), a lightweight JavaScript web framework.
 All server code is defined in a single file [/server.ts](https://github.com/cybergis/cybergis-compute-core/blob/v2/server.ts).
 This file is also responsible for [constructing all the components](https://github.com/cybergis/cybergis-compute-core/blob/7048cebf3aa6b80e6667572ec10b704a102ff790/server.ts#L39) and acts as the entrypoint for CyberGIS-Compute.
-Just run `node /production/server.js` to start the Compute-Core.
+> Just run `node /production/server.js` to start the Compute-Core.

 ### Authorization
-CyberGIS-Compute Core has two sets of authentication systems:
+For historical reasons, CyberGIS-Compute Core has two sets of authentication systems:
 1. Job tokens: represents a job submission.
-2. JupyterLab Auth: native JupyterLab API  token, [see doc](https://jupyterhub.readthedocs.io/en/stable/reference/rest.html).
+2. Jupyter Auth: native Jupyter API token, [see doc](https://jupyterhub.readthedocs.io/en/stable/reference/rest.html).

+***

+> ⚠️ JAT should be deprecated due to performance reasons, transition to only Jupyter Auth.
+Job Token uses JAT (Job Access Token) as encryption scheme defined in [src/JAT.ts](https://github.com/cybergis/cybergis-compute-core/blob/v2/src/JAT.ts).
+Both client (SDK) and the server needs to use JAT in order for it to work.
+The client receives a `secretToken`, and parses it into `accessToken`.
+The server decodes the `accessToken` using `jat.parseAccessToken(aT)` and get information related to the job (mainly Job ID).

+JAT is an **inefficient** design because validating an `accessToken` requires hashing every known `secretToken`s to match.
+The [Guard](https://github.com/cybergis/cybergis-compute-core/blob/v2/src/Guard.ts) object is designed to cache trusted `accessToken` and return `Job` object when validated.

+***

+For **user** authentication, we use the existing [Jupyter API Token](https://jupyterhub.readthedocs.io/en/stable/reference/rest.html) system.
+Given the `url` of the Jupyter instance and the `token`, we can ask JupyterLab to validate the `token` and get the username.
+All Jupyter Auth related services are defined in [/src/JupyterHub.ts](https://github.com/cybergis/cybergis-compute-core/blob/v2/src/JupyterHub.ts)

 ***